open-organization/open-decision-framework/ODF-community.md

     - Google Calendar memo-list conversations served as a catalyst to share drafts with all associates and invite participation (2014)
     - Tested by IT and Engineering, in the Google Calendar bridge working group (2014 – 2015)

-  - Updated and maintained by Rebecca Fernandez (rfernand@redhat.com)
+  - Updated and maintained by [The Open Organization](https://github.com/open-organization/)

 Why the framework exists